sage-code/maj/nouns.md

 **rules:**

 * Regular nouns are ending with letters {`a`,`e`};
+* Nouns that end in a consonant are invariant nouns;
 * Most nouns have 2 syllables, quite rare 3 syllables;

-**examples:**
+* Nouns that represent leaving beens start with uppercase;

+Examples:

+* Kide   = children
+* Pare   = parents
+* Kania  = dog

+**plural:**

-Regular nouns are using different coda for singular and plural:
+Regular nouns are using different ending for singular and plural:

 * pana   = bread  (singular)
 * pane   = breads (plural)

-**gender**
+**gender:**

-In Maj, nouns do not have a specific coda for genre but use adjectives instead.
+In Maj, nouns do not have a specific ending for genre but use adjectives instead.

 * maqo Kania = male dog
 * fimo Kania = female dog

+Note: in this case, since the adjective is the defining nature of the noun it is placed before the noun.
+In general the adjective is placed after the noun:

+* la Kania es niso = this dog is nice
+* la Kania es nito = this dog is clean

 **implicit gender**

-Some words include gender and do not require adjectives but some nouns do not have gender at all:
+Some words include gender and do not require adjective.

-* Kida = child
-* Kide = children
 * Cika = girl
 * Nina = boy
-* Pare = parents
 * Mama = mother
 * Papa = father
-* Khpitan = captain

 ## Invariant nouns

-There are some nouns that you can not count.
-These nouns have volume and mass but do not represent individual objects.
-These nouns end with a consonant.
+Some nouns are representing materials or substances not individual objects.
+In this case the nouns end with a consonant.
+For these there is not plural available:

-* Some materials that can have weight but you can not count
-* Loquids that you can measure volume for but you can not count
-* Gases that you can measure volume for but you can not count
+* Materials
+* Liquids
+* Gases
+* Chemicals
+* Processes

+**examples:**

+* karbon = charbon
+* klorin = chlor
+* kodes  = condensation
+*

 ## Proper nouns